codr7/forthy2/README.md

 42
 ```

 Forms may contain placeholders to allow splicing external values.
-Values may be specified inline, or popped from stack using `_`.
+Values may be specified inline, or popped from stack using `$`.

 ```
-  6 '{%.* %}
+  42 '{%./ %}

-Form@0x252dcd0
+42 Form@0x252dcd0

-  splice(_ 7)
+  splice($ 7)

 Form@0x252dcd0

   compile call

-42
+6
 ```

 ### io